Summary of what I know and where to get more info…

 NSAID | For binding to mast cell mediators called prostaglandins.

 Aspirin: Generally used with caution in mast cell patients.
-Prostaglandins are released especially when eating and digesting, and fluctuate greatly during that time of the month.
+Prostaglandins are released especially when eating and digesting, and fluctuate greatly with hormone changes during a woman’s cycles.
 They generally promote inflammation.
 Daily dosing of aspirin readily binds to these prostaglandins and may show some improvement in symptoms.
 I tried the prescribed baby aspirin a day, didn’t see an improvement and only experienced some ear ringing (tinnitus), so it was discontinued.

 Antileukotrienes | For blocking mast cell mediators called leukotrienes.
 One of my only tests to come back abnormal was leukotriene LTE4, and was the highest they had seen to date.
 (Interestingly, I don’t have asthma or any airway issues.)
 Given my off the chart leukotriene levels, there was hope that antileukotrienes would show a big improvement, but unfortunately there wasn’t a discernible change.